Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Experiments

 \subsection{Ablation Studies}

 We perform the following experiments to test the effectiveness of the proposed modules including the effect of number of target classes on different datasets.

-\textbf{Effectiveness of Individual Modules.} We conduct experiments to investigate the importance of our three unique modules on Office-Home dataset.
-As seen from Table~\ref{table:cls-office-home-ablation}, while the Select only module improves the vanilla performance by 8\%, addition of Label and Mix modules progressively improves the result to obtain the best performance of 75.29\% on Office-Home dataset.
-This corroborates the fact that both discriminability and invariance of the latent space plays a crucial role in partial domain adaptation in addition to the removal of source domain outlier samples.
+\textbf{Effectiveness of Individual Modules.} We conduct experiments to investigate the importance of our three unique modules on three datasets.
+E.g. On Office-Home, as seen from Table~\ref{table:cls-office-home-ablation}, while the Select only module improves the vanilla performance by $8$\%, addition of Label and Mix modules progressively improves the result to obtain the best performance of $76.0$\%.
+This corroborates the fact that both discriminability and invariance of the latent space plays a crucial role in partial domain adaptation in addition to removal of source domain outlier samples.

-\textbf{Comparison with Varying Number of Target Classes.} We compare different methods by varying the number of target classes.
-Figure~\ref{fig:var_tgt_cls} shows that our \ours framework consistently obtains the best results indicating its advantage in alleviating negative transfer by removing outlier source samples.
-Moreover, our approach outperforms all the compared methods even in the case of completely shared space (A31 $\rightarrow$ W31), which shows that it does not discard relevant samples incorrectly when there are no outlier classes.
+\textbf{Effectiveness of Discrete Selection.} The adverse effects of negative transfer motivated us to adopt a \textit{strong} form of discrete selection of relevant source samples instead of a \textit{weak} form of filtering using soft-weights as adopted in many prior works~\cite{cao2018partialpada, cao2019learning}.
+In Table~\ref{table:pada-comparison}, we replaced the weighting module in PADA~\cite{cao2018partialpada} with our stronger Select module (PADA w/ SEL) and obtained an average accuracy of $94.9\%$ on Office31 which is $1.6\%$ higher than the original PADA method, showing the superior selection of our Select module.
+We also adopted the class-weighting ($\gamma$) scheme from PADA~\cite{cao2018partialpada} and used thresholding on top of it (\ours w/ W+T) to replace the Select module in \ours and obtained $94.0\%$ average accuracy.
+The $4.4\%$ drop shows the ineffectiveness of filtering outliers solely based on the target predictions and the importance of having a dedicated Select module which takes decisions as a function of the source samples.

-\textbf{Effectiveness of Hausdorff Distance.} We investigate the effect of Hausdorff distance (Eqn.~\ref{eq:loss_select}) in training the selector network and find that by removing it from the total loss lowers down the performance from 75.29\% to 73.67\% on Office-Home dataset, showing its importance in guiding the selector network to discard the outlier source samples for effective reduction in negative transfer.
+\textbf{Comparison with Varying Number of Target Classes.} We compare different methods by varying the target label space.
+In Figure~\ref{fig:var_tgt_cls}, \ours consistently obtains the best results indicating its advantage in alleviating negative transfer by removing outlier source samples. \ours outperforms all the compared methods even in the case of completely shared space (A31\!$\rightarrow$\!W31), which shows that it does not discard relevant samples incorrectly when there are no outlier classes.